roymacdonald/ofxCameraSaveLoad/README.md

 Compatibility
 ------------
+* v1
 	0073
-probably 0072 should also work (not tested).
+	0072 should also work (not tested).

-Yet I recommend using the latest develop version of openFrameworks.
+* v2
+	version 0.9.8 onwards.
+Should support v0.10 as well.
+To achieve such, in file `ofxCameraSaveLoad/src/ofxCameraSaveLoad.h` uncomment the line that says:

+	`#define USE_GLM`

 Known issues
 ------------
-When not using the latest version of OFs develop branch  there are to getter methods missing in ofCamera, so Is not possible to save the entire camera status. this getters are for forceAspectRatio and aspectRatio.
-In this case you must comment this line from ofxCameraSaveLoad.h `#define USE_DEVELOP_BRANCH`
+none for current version.

 Version history
 ------------

-### Version 0.1 (Date):
+### Version 1 (~2013):
 First version.
+### Version 2 (4/7/2017):
+Updated for OF v0.9.8

+* Simplified the whole loading and saving mechanism.
+* Old saved files should still work.
+* Updated example
+* Supports GLM.
+Which should provide support for OF v0.10